 Katie believes in creating a safe place for her clients, where they feel heard, empowered, and equipped to confront the challenges in their lives.
 She uses a holistic approach that addresses the mental, emotional, physical, social, sexual, and spiritual aspects of recovery.
 Due to her background in education and the arts, she utilizes psycho-educational strategies and creativity in the treatment process.
 She believes in a multi-dimensional treatment approach, and when appropriate she will work along side doctors, nutritionists, schools, and other professionals in order to best serve her clients’ needs.

-When she isn’t working, Katie enjoys crafting, traveling, reading, being active, watching movies, and spending time with her family.
+When she isn’t working, Katie enjoys crafting, traveling, reading, listening to podcasts, being active, watching movies, and spending time with her family.

 Katie can be reached at (614) 245-5544 or at Katie@KovacsCounseling.com.